Charlie Wurz: Macau Grand Prix

+FIA Formula 3 Championship

+2024

+In October 2023, Wurz joined Jenzer Motorsport for FIA Formula 3 post-season testing at Jerez.
+Wurz was later confirmed to be joining the Swiss outfit for the 2024 FIA F3 season, alongside Max Esterson and Matías Zagazeta.
+Wurz only finished in the points once which took place during the Melbourne feature race, where excellent tyre management brought him up to fifth place after starting 14th.
+He qualified sixth and was fighting for another top 5 finish in the Silverstone sprint race, but he was involved in a race-ending collision with Alex Dunne on the Wellington Straight.
+Wurz finished 22nd in the drivers' standings, ahead of Zagazeta but behind Esterson.

+2025

+Remaining in Formula 3 for a second campaign, Wurz switched to Trident for the 2025 season, partnering reigning FRECA champion Rafael Câmara and rookie champion Noah Strømsted.

 Sportscar racing

 Porsche Sprint Challenge

 In 2021, Wurz competed in two races of the Porsche Sprint Challenge Europe at the Hungaroring.
 He won one race, having secured a pole position and fastest lap in the same event.
 In the following race, Wurz finished on the podium in third position.

 Wurz returned to the Porsche Sprint Challenge at the end of the year, this time racing in the Middle East.
-The Austrian managed to win three races, which placed him sixth in the GT4 standings despite missing the majority of the season.
+He managed to win three races, which placed him sixth in the GT4 standings despite missing the majority of the season.

+Porsche Carrera Cup

+In 2023, Wurz competed in the second round of the 2023-24 Porsche Carrera Cup Middle East at Bahrain International Circuit.
+He finished sixth overall in both races.

 Personal life

-Wurz's father is two-time Le Mans 24h winner and former Formula 1 driver Alexander Wurz.
+Wurz's father is double Le Mans 24h winner and former Formula 1 driver Alexander Wurz.
 Wurz resides in Monte Carlo, but competes under the Austrian flag.